 It is also worth mentioning that if you're going to make pierogi dough for sweet pierogi (those filled with fruit or sweetened cheese), you can take hot milk and use it instead of about half of the volume of hot water required.
 The effect is a matter of taste, so you might like to try both ways.
 Anyway – smacznego!

 By the way, do not hesitate to visit our main articles: Pierogi – probably the most popular Polish food ever and How to make pierogi?
 Authentic pierogi recipes to find out more tips and tricks about pierogi dough… and pierogi in general.

 Ingredients in this recipe:

-9 Collect scraps of pierogi dough, knead again, roll up and cut second set of circles.
+- Collect scraps of pierogi dough, knead again, roll out and repeat steps 5-7.

 Having made your pierogi, what is left to be done is to boil them and fry if that's what suits you.
 Despite of the simplicity of ingredients, some say that the pierogi dough is a fickle thing.
 I do not have bad experiences.
 However, if it happens to you to do it wrong from time to time, do not give up.
 It might require some experience, but everyone can become an expert by trial-and-error.
 I wish you good luck and hope that you find this pierogi dough recipe useful.
 Enjoy your meal!
 Smacznego! :)